 It’s so easy to get caught up in the items we know we need (name tags, pamphlets, computer chargers, etc.) that we often forget the items we might need — tape, scissors, staplers, pens.
 It seems so obvious, but when you’re running around with less than 24 hours until your event, a stapler isn’t exactly top of mind.

 In the weeks leading up to the event, have a list labeled “Misc.
 Supplies.”
 As you think of items you might need, jot them down.
-Then, a couple days before your event, revisit that list to make sure there aren’t any glaring holes.
+Then, a couple days before your event, revisit that list to make sure you aren’t missing anything.

 2. Having “extra” (and enough of it)